mxber2022/ETHWarsaw/README.md

 # ZKFeedback

 ZKFeedback is a decentralized feedback system leveraging zero-knowledge proofs to ensure user privacy while providing transparent and public feedback.
-This project utilizes zkverifier for generating zero-knowledge proofs and Cost-effective Proof Verification where the user's wallet remains private, dbforest SQL for feedback storage, and ORA Ai for sentiment analysis through smart contracts.
+This project utilizes zkverifier for generating zero-knowledge proofs and Cost-effective Proof Verification where the user's wallet remains private, dbforest SQL for  storage feedback, and ORA Ai for sentiment analysis through smart contracts.
+Also used ENS for name resolution.

 ## contract